You are here

 A number of studies have looked at the use of PrEP to see if it is effective in lowering the risk of HIV infection.
-Research has shown that when PrEP is used properly, it is more than 90% effective in preventing HIV among gay, bisexual and other men who have sex with men.
+Research has shown that when PrEP is used properly, it is more than 90% effective in preventing HIV.

 PrEP is also available free-of-charge for all Inuit people in British Columbia who are receiving benefits through the Non-Insured Healthcare Benefits (NIHB) program.
 For more information, contact Health Canada at 1-800-232-7301.
 Inuit people can also access PrEP through the HIV Drug Treatment program.

-For First Nations and Inuit people, filling a prescription for PrEP is the same as for any other prescription.
+For Inuit people, filling a prescription for PrEP is the same as for any other prescription.
 The prescription from the doctor can be filled at any pharmacy in BC.
 The pharmacy will fill the prescription at no cost and there is no pre-approval form or process needed.

 Things to consider

 Any doctor licensed to practice in BC can prescribe PrEP for you.
 Nurse practitioners who have taken the Treatment for HIV Prevention program at the BC Centre for Excellence in HIV/AIDS (BC CfE) can also prescribe PrEP.
 Both doctors and nurse practitioners can authorize prescription refills for PrEP.

-It’s important to take PrEP correctly and under the care of a doctor.
-Though the medication is fairly safe, taking PrEP does require regular doctor visits and blood and urine tests.
+It’s important to take PrEP correctly and under the care of a health care provider.
+Though the medication is fairly safe, taking PrEP does require regular medical visits and blood and urine tests.